AdobeDocs/workfront.en/help/classic/reports-and-dashboards/reports/reporting-elements/filters-overview-draft.md

   >
   >Keep in mind if you make changes to a filter you have shared with others the changes impact them as well.

 * You can customize a filter that was shared with you only if the user who shared it granted you Manage access.
-For information about sharing a filter, see [Share a filter, view, or grouping in Adobe Workfront](../../../reports-and-dashboards/reports/reporting-elements/share-filter-view-grouping.md).
+For information about sharing a filter, see [Share a filter, view, or grouping](../../../reports-and-dashboards/reports/reporting-elements/share-filter-view-grouping.md).

 ## Elements of a filter